Geeksltd/MSharp.Docs/Tutorials/7/README.md

 This page holds "InvoiceForm" module.

 #### Creating Invoice Form Module
-Create a folder with the name of "Invoice" and add "InvoiceForm" module using the M# context menu like bellow:
+Create a folder with the name of "Invoice" and add "InvoiceForm" module using the M# context menu like below:

 ```C#
 using MSharp;